Guide: How to Use Creative Commons Images from Flickr

 Flickr is an excellent place to find images that are available under a Creative Commons License.
 You may embed these images on your own website as long as your intended use meets the conditions specified in the license* and that you give proper attribution and credits to the original author.

-PS:Some Creative Commons images are licensed as “Attribution Non-Commercial” and thus they may not be used on websites that, say, carry advertising.
+Creative Commons images are licensed as “Attribution Non-Commercial” and thus they may not be used on websites that, say, carry advertising.
 For more, see this PDF report on defining non-commercial use.

 Searching Creative Commons Images on Flickr